-\ Annual average has been decreasing.
+^{} Annual average claims have been decreasing.
 The highest number of claims occurred in 1995, 1997, 1998, and 1999.

 Product Type Comparison

 This section compares claim volume, total dollars reserved and/or paid out, and average claim costs by product type.
 The product types used for this comparison are: